HMS-Analytical-Software/GitAlchemist/README.md

 ## Getting Started with the created Remote Repositories

-1. Go to the appropriate `cwd/_timestamp_/` folder; the last run will have the highest timestamp 2a.
-Use ``git clone remotes/task_name my_task_name_repo` to clone a repo 2b.
-Alternatively: use the already created task repos
+1. Go to the appropriate `cwd/_timestamp_/` folder; the last run will have the highest timestamp
+2. Use ``git clone remotes/task_name my_task_name_repo` to clone a repo
+3. Alternatively: skip step 2 and use the already created task repos

-Please be aware that step 2a only works when the content was pushed!
+Please be aware that step 2 only works when the content was pushed!
 If you do not specify a push command in the `autogit.yaml` file the content will never be added to the remote repository!

 ## Tests

 Unit tests for the wrapper functions can be found in autogit/tests.
-Use `pytest .` to run the tests.
+Use `pytest .` to run tests.

 ## Credits

-- Original idea and implementation: Robert Bauer and Manuel Steinhaus from HMS Analytical Software
+- Original idea and implementation: Robert Bauer and Manuel Steinhorst from HMS Analytical Software
 - Code refactoring and unit tests: Florian Huber from HMS Analytical Software